iBz-04/Seeker-o1/instructions/Implementation Recommendations.md

 class BaseTool(ABC, BaseModel):
     """
-    Abstract base class for all tools in the ANUS framework.
+    Abstract base class for all tools in the seeker-o1 framework.
     Provides foundation for tool definition, parameter specification, and execution.
     """
     name: str